 The Verve are a British rock band formed in 1989, in Wigan.
 Among their bigger hits, you find Bitter Sweet Symphony, Lucky Man and The Drugs Don’t Work.

 Since their first debut album, A Storm In Heaven, critics have always favored The Verve as one of the main 90s British rock acts.

 After ten years of success, the band broke up in 1999.

 Seen by many as one of the giants of British indie music of the 90s, The Verve made a big impact on English popular culture alongside bands such as Radiohead, Blur, Oasis, and Elbow.

 The Drugs Don’t Work has had a massive reach globally.
-When Ben Harper played it live as a cover and it ended up on his Live From Mars album, the song effectively broke America for The Verve.
+When Ben Harper covered it on his Live From Mars album, the song effectively broke America for The Verve.